mysterytony/mysterytony.github.io/notes/math239/chapter4.md

 $\square$

 A spanning cycle in a graph is known as a **Hamilton** cycle.
-Although it is easy to decide if a given cycle is a Hamilton cycle, it can be surprisingly difficult to find one in a graph or to certify that is has no HAmilton cycle.
+Although it is easy to decide if a given cycle is a Hamilton cycle, it can be surprisingly difficult to find one in a graph or to certify that is has no Hamilton cycle.

 ## 4.8 Connectedness